05 February - 10 March 2020

 Costs and grant amounts

 The grant is paid out in a standard amount of 850 000 SEK per year, which may only be used for salary costs (including social security contributions) corresponding to one half of your salary in your clinical position, plus a project grant of 1 000 000 SEK per year (which may include all types of project-related costs, such as salaries for participants, premises, running costs and depreciation costs).
 For the second 3-year period, other amounts may apply (however not lower).
 The grant amount includes cover of indirect costs.
-Grants may not be used for scholarships.
-If a doctoral student participates, project funds may not be paid out as salary for the period when the doctoral student is teaching.
+Grants must not be used for scholarships.
+If a doctoral student participates, project funds may not be paid out as salary during teaching or other departmental duties.

-The grant period is 3 years, starting in January 2020, with a possibility of an extension for a further 3 years following approved reporting.
-The first payment will be made in January 2020 at the earliest.
+The grant period is 3 years, starting in January 2021, with a possibility of an extension for a further 3 years following approved reporting.
+The first payment will be made during January 2021 at the earliest.